lsaffre/blog/docs/topics/why_free.rst

 You would probably fire this manager, maybe even file a lawsuit against him.

 That's how enterprises are run.
-The managers do the dirty work of ruling, and they write regular activity reports to the owners.
+The managers do the work of ruling, and they write regular activity reports to the owners.
 The managers gets a salary, and the owners get the profit.
 The owners continue to control their enterprise or institution because they can fire their managers at any moment.

 That's how enterprises are run, and that's also how a computer works.
 The computer hardware are the rooms of your sandwich bar, the